lpil/lpil/README.md

-# Example reactive pages

-Index
-Our people
-The buying process
+# TODO notes

+* Use solid line on index images with text, rather than the gradient.
+* Replace image for quotes on financial pages with both.

-# Improvements
+# Improvements made

 * Mobile compatible design
   * SEO